avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### IncreaseBalanceTx

 This transaction can be issued by anybody to add additional $AVAX to the `Balance` for `NodeID` validating `Subnet`.
+If the Subnet Validator corresponding to `ValidationID` is currently inactive (`Balance` was exhausted or `DisableValidatorTx` was issued), this transaction will move them back to the active validator set.

-Note: The $AVAX added to `Balance` can be claimed by the Subnet Validator using `ExitValidatorSetTx`.
+Note: The $AVAX added to `Balance` can be claimed at any time by the Subnet Validator using `DisableValidatorTx`.

 ```golang
 type IncreaseBalanceTx struct {